AlexGama11/2D-Game-Assignment/README.md

 ← `Directory.h`: Directory File, links every cpp function together.

+← `Generate.bat`: A batch file my friend [BetterDrgn](https://github.com/BttrDrgn) taught me to make, it allows you generate your own solution to avoid issues.

+← `Premake.lua`: Lua script to generate the solution.

+← `Premake.exe`: Exe file the lua script uses to generate the solution.

 ![Swords](https://i.ytimg.com/vi/tEMIyi8XzWU/maxresdefault.jpg) I like swords, might make next game about it.

 ## I built this with Visual Studio!
 Here are some of my profiles for you to visit!